Sell Your Structured Settlement

 - Lastly, if not done correctly, taxes may apply when cashing out.
 Hence, it’s important to consult with an accountant beforehand just in case this might affect how much money ends up being received after everything has been taken into consideration (including fees).

-We understand why you might be selling your monthly payments to a purchasing company like us.
-Here are some of the common reasons to sell structured settlement payments we got to know from our clients:
+Structured settlement annuities are the outcome of a personal injury or wrongful death.
+We understand why you might be selling your monthly or periodic payments to a purchasing company like us.
+Here are some of the common reasons to sell structured settlement payments we got to know from our clients.

 - Reducing high-interest debts